HappyChenghan/RISiren/fall_detection_dataset/figuredataset/Readme.md

 The dataset.zip is adapt for using the spectrogram image of CSI to detect falling.
 ---
 Each sub-folder contain a kind of activity.
-The size of dataset is light because of the obvious difference features
 ---

 If you want to use the dataset, you can use the datasetProcess.ipynb to load and divide the dataset into train and test data.